Can I Get a Michigan Medical Marijuana Card for Severe Nausea?

 Evidence base

-The FDA approval of dronabinol (1985) and nabilone (1985) for chemotherapy-induced nausea is supported by multiple randomized controlled trials.
-The 2017 NASEM report classified evidence for cannabis/cannabinoids in chemotherapy-induced nausea as "conclusive evidence" — the highest evidence category the report assigned.
+The FDA approval of dronabinol (1985) and nabilone (originally approved 1985, withdrawn 1989, then re-approved 2006 as Cesamet) for chemotherapy-induced nausea is supported by multiple randomized controlled trials.
+The 2017 NASEM report classified evidence for oral cannabinoids in chemotherapy-induced nausea as "conclusive or substantial" — its highest evidence tier.
 Subsequent guidelines (American Society of Clinical Oncology, NCCN) have positioned cannabinoids as second- or third-line antiemetics for refractory chemotherapy nausea.

 Michigan certification requirements